 “I’ve found, for better or worse, that it’s the organized patients online that know the most about withdrawal and will be the most cautious and give the best advice, though it too is sometimes flawed.
 Everyone is subject to their own particular dogmas since we are dealing in a world of anecdotes that lacks systemic study.
 That said, doctors have even less anecdotal experience because they simply have not dealt with the sheer volume of people that we who frequent these underground internet worlds have.
 I say this both as a person who has had to struggle to get good information and as a professional.”

-Sandy Simmons’ Connective Tissue Disorder was one of the first personal sites I found.
-It contains a ton of info she accumulated during her investigations of her family’s health problems.
-It has helped me on several occasions and inspired me to foist this opus upon the world.
+Sandy Simmons’ now-defunct website on Connective Tissue Disorder was one of the first personal sites I found.
+It contained a ton of info she accumulated during her investigations of her family’s health problems.
+It helped me on several occasions and inspired me to foist this opus upon the world.

 Search and/or join online discussion or support groups

 I’ve joined more than a dozen over the years — celiac, iodine, B12, pyroluria, heavy metal poisoning, and mold — as I investigated each topic.
 The info I found there was much better than I could find on my own.
-I’ve found though that the moderator can make or break a group.
+I have found, however, that the moderator can make or break a group.
 Do not bother with groups that allow bullying or insults.
 Nothing is worth that shit.
 With the increased anxiety about personal info being mined from these social media platforms, even in hidden or private groups, and especially on Facebook, more participants are looking to move to password-protected discussion platforms.